-Kenji Tsujino1 Toshio Yamaguchi1 Midori Matsumoto1 Junji Kinoshita1

-1Department of Physics, Tokyo Women's Medical University, 8-1 Kawada-cho, Shinjuku-ku, Tokyo 162-8666, Japan
+Kenji Tsujino, Toshio Yamaguchi, Midori Matsumoto, and Junji Kinoshita Department of Physics, Tokyo Women's Medical University 8-1 Kawada-cho, Shinjuku-ku, Tokyo 162-8666, Japan

-Abstract.
-Using the NOON state and a photon-number-resolving detector, the accuracy of phase measurement with a Mach-Zehnder interferometer reached the Heisenberg limit.
+Abstract Using the NOON state and a photon-number-resolving detector, the accuracy of phase measurement with a Mach-Zehnder interferometer reached the Heisenberg limit.
 In an experimental demonstration using the continuous-wave NOON state, the coherence time was much longer than the response time of a photon-number-resolving detector.
 Therefore, we investigated the time correlation of photon detection events in the light field from the Mach-Zehnder interferometer.
 As a result, it was found that the photon detection events were anti-bunching.
-This result suggests that we need a photon-number-resolving detector use a large-photon-number NOON state.
+This result suggests that we need a photon-number-resolving detector with a fast response time and a NOON state.